lethanhson9901/Lethanhson9901/README.md

 # 🤩 Got time to read?
-Let's catch up! 👩🏻‍🎓
+Let's catch up!

 <img align="left" width="48%" src="https://github-readme-stats.vercel.app/api?username=lethanhson9901&show_icons=true&bg_color=00000000"/>
 <img align="left" width="48%" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Lethanhson9901&layout=compact"/>

 <br/>

-## About meee 😚🤓
+## About me 😚🤓
-Hi, I'm Thanh Son, graduated at HUST (Hanoi University of Science and Technology).
+Hi, I'm Le Thanh Son, graduated at HUST (Hanoi University of Science and Technology).
 Now I'm working as data engineer / software engineer at Mobifone IT Center🏫.
 I specialize in technology, BigData and AI domain.

 On my Github profile, you can find some of the projects I've worked on 💻.
 I'm constantly looking for new ways to advance my skills and knowledge 👆🏻.